Let’s Go to the Real Hub Universe

 The O’Malley family includes Mary (the matriarch), Ceilidh, and Maeve.
 Mary is half-first cousin to Jack Barnes.
 Ceilidh’s late father was Ryan O’Malley.

 Friends to Ceilidh include Maggie Sullivan, who weds Brandon McKay.
 Brandon’s brother Keiran owns the pub.
 Another friend is Annie Duffy.
-Annie is probably Ceilidh’s cousin, as Duffy is Ceilidh’s mother’s maiden name.
+Annie is Ceilidh’s cousin, as Duffy is Ceilidh’s mother’s maiden name.

 Liam O’Shaughnessy is a neighbor, who emigrates to Philadelphia a few days after Ceilidh leaves.
 He’s likely another relation.
 Other pubgoers include Andy, Billy, Luke, and Michael (no last names).